isabelle-dr/WhatTheChord/README.md

 After exploring the data, I noticed that in the *solo* audio files, the musicians got a bit far from the instructed chord, compared to the *comp* audio files.
 I narrowed down this dataset in the following way during the data processing phrase:
-- use only 'comp' audio tracks (180)
+- use only *comp* audio tracks (180)
 - remove very under representated classes (all hdim and 7 chords)
-- keep only slices of audio where the chord played is *close enough* to the chord instructed
+- keep only slices of audio where the chord played is "close enough" to the chord instructed

 ### The chords
 The chords that this model is capable of transcribing are the 24 most common chords: